gideongodwin/Get-started-with-identity-and-access-labs/Lab 1 - Perform basic User Management tasks/04 - assign a role to a user.md

 2. If prompted, log in using the credentials for your tenant.

-3. In the left menu, Select Users then select All users.
+3. Select Users > All users from the left menu.

 4. Select the user Bhogeswar Kalita.